 To make Stream able to use the keys in the AWS KMS for signature, you need to give it the proper permissions in the AWS console.
 For more information regarding this topic, please refer to this link, under the "Asymmetric KMS keys for signing and verification".

-If everything was good, your keystore should appear in your keystores list with a green circle next to its name:
+Your keystore should appear in your keystores list with a green circle next to its name.